SaberUK/irc-docs/specifications/numeric-uuid.md

 * UUID &mdash; an unsigned 64-bit integer which uniquely identifies a user on an IRC network.
 The first 16 bits are the SID and the rest is the UID.

+## Endianness

+In cases where it is necessary to store or transmit numeric UUIDs in a portable format then network byte order must be used.

 ## Example C++ Code

 ### Storage